cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Types of Claims**

 - **Planet Claim**
 Target a single planet (not a Trade Station).
-Only ground units, PDS and Space Docks can be assigned to that claim.
+Only ground units, PDS, Space Docks and Leaders can be assigned to that claim.
 - **System Claim**
 Target an entire system.
-Any units can be assigned to that claim, but if ground units, PDS, a Space Dock or a Leader are assigned, then at least one non-Fighter ship must also be assigned.
+Any units/Leaders can be assigned to that claim, but if at least one non-ship is assigned to it, then at least one non-Fighter ship must also be assigned.

 **Range of a Claim**